chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

 CHPL_JEMALLOC
 ~~~~~~~~~~~~~
    Optionally, the ``CHPL_JEMALLOC`` environment variable can select
-   between no jemalloc, using the jemalloc distributed with Chapel in
+   between no jemalloc, or using the jemalloc distributed with Chapel in
-   third-party, or using a system jemalloc.
-This setting is intended
+   third-party.
+This setting is intended to elaborate upon
-   to elaborate upon ``CHPL_MEM=jemalloc``.
+   ``CHPL_MEM=jemalloc``.

        ======== ==============================================================
        Value    Description
        ======== ==============================================================
        none     do not build or use jemalloc
-       system   use a system install of jemalloc
-                (#include jemalloc/jemalloc.h, -ljemalloc)
        jemalloc use the jemalloc distribution bundled with Chapel in third-party
        ======== ==============================================================

    If unset, ``CHPL_JEMALLOC`` defaults to ``jemalloc`` if
    :ref:`readme-chplenv.CHPL_MEM` is ``jemalloc``.
 In all other cases it
    defaults to ``none``.

+   .. (comment) CHPL_JEMALLOC=system is also available but it is only
+       intended to support packaging.
+       Using CHPL_JEMALLOC=system is not regularly tested and may not work
+       for you.
+Chapel depends on jemalloc features that are not available in
+       all versions.
+For best results, we recommend using the bundled jemalloc
+       if possible.

 .. _readme-chplenv.CHPL_REGEXP: